ChristianStout/lc3-emulator/README.md

 The following are goals that need to be met for each package/library

 ### Cli
-[ ] Implement running from a binary file with `--binary` flag
+- [ ] Implement running from a binary file with `--binary` flag

 ### LC-3 Backend
-[ ] Write OS in assembly and load into memory before file [ ] Allow users to write their own OS by using a `.ORIG` in the privileged zone in memory [ ] Implement RTI
+- [ ] Write OS in assembly and load into memory before file
+  - [ ] Allow users to write their own OS by using a `.ORIG` in the privileged zone in memory
+  - [ ] Implement RTI
-[ ] Implement IR
+  - [ ] Implement IR
-[ ] Have PSR reflect the internal state of the machine [ ] Make `Instruction.exe()` return an optional memory address that may have been modified (for front end to update the memory value)
+  - [ ] Have PSR reflect the internal state of the machine
+  - [ ] Make `Instruction.exe()` return an optional memory address that may have been modified (for front end to update the memory value)

 ### Web Front-End
-[ ] Update register view on step
+- [x] Update register view on step
-[ ] Fix side panel
+- [ ] Fix side panel
-  [ ] Add memory view
+  - [x] Add memory view
-  [ ] make console/memory view's height dynamic to the height of the panel [ ] Properly position clear input/output button
+  - [ ] make console/memory view's height dynamic to the height of the panel
+  - [ ] Properly position clear input/output button
-  [ ] Make a way to view the input stream + count
+  - [ ] Make a way to view the input stream + count
-[ ] Reimplement syntax highlighting into the editor
+  - [ ] Reimplement syntax highlighting into the editor
-[ ] Add Github link button
+  - [ ] Add Github link button
-[ ] Switch to Yew/React?
+  - [ ] Switch to Yew/React?
+  - [ ] Allow editing of register/memory values by clicking
+- [ ] Add useful notifications
+  - [ ] Display assembly errors to user
+  - [ ]